jvail/vmapplet/paper/paper.md

 # Summary

-VMAppleT is a greatly refactored, modernized and updated implementation of StocaTree/MappleT [@Costes:2008] with support for running simulations in Jupyter notebooks to improve accessibility, extensibility and customization of the model.
+VMAppleT is a refactored, modernized and updated implementation of StocaTree/MappleT [@Costes:2008] with support for running simulations in Jupyter notebooks to improve accessibility, extensibility and customization of the model.